stakater/stakater-docs/docs/content/sre/applications/cloud-native-app.md

 The security landscape constantly evolves within an enterprise, making it harder for you to code security constructs in your apps

-Stakater App Agility Platform offers KeyCloak as fully managed IAM solution to cater all the needs.
+Stakater App Agility Platform offers Keycloak as fully managed IAM solution to cater all the needs.

 ## 16. Dependencies initialization